Knut Alvsson: Krummedige–Tre Rosor feud

 Knut Alvsson inherited a long-standing feud with members of the family of Henrich Krummedige.
 As a member of the pro-Swedish faction on the Norwegian council of the realm, Knut was in natural opposition to Krummedige, who was a key member of the pro-Danish faction.

 In the autumn of 1497 Knut Alvsson's sheriff to Romerike, Lasse Skjold, was killed by the people of the district.
 Knut received an open letter about the incident, which proclaimed that common people in the Nes and Ullensaker stood together in the action in protest of his oppressive tax collection practices.

-Knut Alvsson discussed the rebellion of his people with the Danish and Norwegian councils of the realm, and following their recommendation, asked the offenders to apply for amnesty but they held him responsible for his sheriff's actions.
+Knut Alvsson discussed the rebellion of his people with the Danish and Norwegian councils of the realm and, following their recommendation, asked the offenders to apply for amnesty but they held him responsible for his sheriff's actions.
 The farmers chose to exercise their ancient right to summon a thing at Aker to submit their grievances and hear their defense for what they believed was a justified killing.
 They also intended to summon Knut Alvsson to the thing.

 These actions, combined with signs that the rebellion was spreading throughout the sønnafjells (the region of Norway south of the Dovre mountains).
 Knut Alvsson was unable to quell the farmers' rebellion.
-The rebellion grew such that he was forced to request assistance from the commander of the Norwegian Båhus fortress, his rival and enemy, Henrich Krummedige, since the latter had demonstrated his ability to work constructively with his local land owners.
-Krummedige not only failed to support Knut Alvsson, but informed the king of the matter.
+The rebellion grew such that he was forced to request assistance from the commander of the Norwegian Båhus fortress, his rival and enemy, Henrich Krummedige, since the latter had demonstrated his ability to work constructively with his local landowners.
+Krummedige not only failed to support Knut Alvsson but also informed the king of the matter.
 Knut was relieved of his command of Akershus Fortress and replaced by Peder Griis, a Danish nobleman loyal to the king.